DigitalDruid10010110/casino/README.md

 ## Features
 - Play Blackjack and Roulette
-- Interact with NPCs inspired by "Lost" characters
+- NPCs inspired by "Lost" characters join games and play
 - Realistic game mechanics and rules
 - ASCII art representations of game elements